-Over the years, I think I’ve driven around 5 different versions of Tesla’s two main vehicles: the Model S and Model X. The drives have typically been separated by a series of months as the design team at Tesla tweak and adjust the cars with new gear.
+I think I’ve driven around 5-10 different versions of Tesla’s three main vehicles: the Model S, X and 3.
+The drives have typically been separated by a series of months as Tesla tweak the cars with new gear.

-Since I first got behind the wheel of my very first Tesla Model S in 2014, the car has undergone one major facelift, bringing the nose of the vehicle more in line with its bigger brother, the Model X. Under the hood and even in the cabin, however, the Model S has largely stayed the same since launch.
-The software got better, but the hardware stayed the same.
+Since I first got behind the wheel of my very first Tesla Model S in 2014, the car has undergone one major facelift.
+It brings the nose of the vehicle more in line with its bigger brother, the Model X, and subtly widens the vehicle overall.

 The design is still striking: with its pointed nose, flared day-running LED headlights and massive wheels, it’s still a looker.
 Perhaps now more than ever.

 Threading it through parking garages toward destination chargers without scuffing the wheels became a precarious ask.
 Thankfully the tech keeps you out of the gutters and on the straight and narrow.
 More on that later.

 Once you put your foot down, however, you can see where the money goes in Tesla’s balance sheet.

 I don’t think I’ve been behind the wheel of a car that is as perfect to drive as the Model S.

 All the torque is available from 0km/h.
 Meaning you can slap it off the line and drive like an idiot if that’s what thrills you.
 Alternatively, you can be an adult, and drive serenely, in almost perfect silence.
 Or you can be a huge geek and let the car drive long highway distances for you on Autopilot.

 If you’re thinking of switching to an electric car, you needn’t believe the hype of the technology’s detractors.
-Electric cars aren’t out to make your Toyota Hilux worth less money and they definitely won’t send you to the wall when it comes to living with it.
+Electric cars aren’t out to make your Toyota Hilux worth less money.
+And they definitely won’t send you to the wall when it comes to living with it.